 Chapter 12: Growth investing

-The last couple of chapters have focused on two particular styles of investing – dividend investing and value investing.
+The last couple of chapters have focused on two particular styles of investing – value investing and dividend investing.
 Both these approaches to owning shares are largely based on the current state of a company – its profits and its dividends.

 In this chapter, we are going to turn our attention to a different approach – growth investing.
 Growth investing is different in that it is mostly about what will happen to a company’s profits in the future.
 When practised well it can lead to tremendous profits for investors.